Fresh Wind from Canada

 Fresh Wind from Canada (Frischer Wind aus Kanada) is a 1935 German comedy film directed by Erich Holder and starring Max Gülstorff, Dorit Kreysler and Paul Hörbiger.
 It was shot at the Babelsberg Studios in Potsdam outside Berlin.
-The film's sets were designed by the art director Erich Kettelhut and Max Mellin.
+The film's sets were designed by the art directors Erich Kettelhut and Max Mellin.

+Synopsis

+A fashion house is losing money through poor management.
+Henry Baker, a Canadian fur trader and creditor, arrives and helps transform the business with dynamic leadership, winning the love of the owner's daughter Karin in the process.